 Q: Can I purchase additional credit report copies?

-A: Yes, by contacting each reporting company:
+A: Yes, by contacting each reporting agency:

 A: You may order one, two, or all three reports at the same time, or you may stagger your requests.
 It is your choice.
 Some financial advisors say staggering your requests during a 12-month period may be a good way to keep an eye on the accuracy and completeness of the information in your reports.